kgord831/BZViewer/README.md

 # BZViewer
 Given reciprocal lattice vectors, construct a three dimensional Brillouin Zone.
+Generates an AutoCAD script file which can construct the BZ in AutoCAD.

 ## How to use it
 - Open visualize.py